johann-solo/oliveandmango.github.io/_posts/blog/2016-08-14-sun-damage.markdown

 > On doing some research I realized that some medications can cause those dark spots.
 And they can occur on all skin tones

 Hyperpigmentation is a very new thing to me.
 My mom always had freckles from the sun so I always had freckles after a day in the sun, streaked across my cheeks and nose but they usually went away quickly.
 Well I noticed late last year, after I was put on some medication temporarily, that I developed some blotchy dark spots on my forehead and my cheek.
 On doing some research I realized that some medications can cause those dark spots.
 And they can occur on all skin tones.
-Add the fact that I'm in the sun a tonne, is a recipe for disaster when it comes to hyperpigmentation.
+Add the fact that I'm in the sun a tonne, this makes it a recipe for disaster when it comes to hyperpigmentation.
 <br>

 It's caused mainly from: